scrabbletank/farhome-rules/rulesdoc.md

 #### Tactician
 *Requires 5 intelligence, 20th level*

-Once per long rest, when rolling initiative as long as you are not surprised you may move a single creature you are aware of to any position in the initiative.
+Once per long rest, when rolling initiative as long as you are not surprised you may move a creature you are aware of to any position in the initiative.
 You have expertise in insight and diplomacy, with those skills use intelligence instead of their normal attribute.

 #### Titanic Blow
 *Requires 5 strength, 20th level*